thomasnield/rxjavafx-guide/9, Switching, Throttling, and Buffering.md

 # 9. Switching, Throttling, and Buffering

 In the previous chapter, we learned that RxJava makes concurrency accessible and fairly trivial to accomplish.
 But being able to compose concurrency easily enables us to do much more with RxJava.

-Switching with `switchMap()` allows us to quickly unsubscribe from a previous `Observable` and move on to the next, and this enables some powerful patterns in JavaFX UI's.
-Throttling and buffering provides us with tools to cope with rapidly-firing Observables, such as those emitting keystrokes.
-Each of these in isolation are useful, but you can achieve amazing functionality by combining them together.
+In UI development, users will inevitably click things that kick off long-running processes.
+Even if you have concurrency in place, users that rapidly select UI inputs can kick of expensive processes, and those processes will start to queue up undesirably.
+Other times, we may want to group up rapid emissions because they logically are a single unit, such as typing keystrokes.
+There are tools to effectively overcome all these problems, and we will cover them in this chapter.

 ## Switching with `switchMap()`